lucasgerrits/plone-tiny-mce-accessibility/README.md

 # tinymceaccessibility
-A simple plugin Shaina and I worked on in JavaScript for the WYSIWYG editor used in Plone as part of an open-source project for school.
+A simple plugin Shaina and I worked on in JavaScript for the WYSIWYG editor used in Plone as part of an open-source project for school (SE2).

 Add as a custom plugin via the TinyMCE options menu in the Plone control panel:
 "accesscheck|{location}"